 Roasted broccolini is a simple side dish that fits in well with just about any cuisine.
 Smashed garlic cloves and grated lemon add the perfect hint of flavor!

 Over the past year I’ve been having fun picking fruits and vegetables outside of our typical repertoire in my twice-a-month produce delivery service.
-From bok choy to fennel to lots of eggplant, keeping things fresh on the grocery front seems extra prudent.
+From bok choy to fennel to lots of eggplant (so many baked eggplant stacks – not complaining!), keeping things fresh on the grocery front seems extra prudent.
 Especially with the volume of home-cooked meals we’ve been making!

 Perhaps the vegetable I’ve been most into has been broccolini.
 With a mild flavor and plenty of versatility in preparation method, it’s become one of our go-to side dishes.
 Over time I’ve come to prefer roasted broccolini (those charred bits!) and have landed on this recipe as my standard.